+- lights and all smoking materials.

-- Shut off the propane supply at the container valve(s) or propane - supply connection.
-3. Do not touch electrical switches. - Do not touch electrical switches.
-Open doors and other ventilating openings. - Leave the area until odor clears.
-Have the propane system checked and leakage source - checked and leakage source corrected before using again.
+Shut off the propane supply at the container value(s) or propane

+- the container valve(s) or propane supply connection.
+3. Do not touch electrical switches.

+- Do not touch electrical switches.

+Open doors and other ventilating openings.

+- Leave the area until odor clears.

+Have the propane system checked and leakage source corrected before using again.